 Sometimes, DSOs must cancel a student’s SEVIS record.
 If you know a student in Initial status will not study at your school and has not used your school’s Form I-20 to enter the United States, you can cancel the student’s SEVIS record.
 This ensures school compliance and keeps the student from using your school’s Form I-20 to enter the country later.

 You may need to cancel a student’s SEVIS record for other reasons.
-When in doubt, first access the SEVIS Help Hub; then if needed, contact the SEVP Response Center to avoid creating hardships for your students.
-Visit the Cancel SEVIS Record in Initial Status page for further instructions.
+When in doubt, first access the Cancel SEVIS Record in Initial Status page; then if needed, contact the SEVP Response Center to avoid creating hardships for your students.

 Correction Requests and Data Fixes